 Those offseason pickups addressed their biggest remaining weaknesses on the boards and at the point of attack, and OKC was already a top-five defense last year.
 They could very well be the best defense in the NBA this season, and 60-plus wins isn’t out of the question.

-Simply put, the Thunder are unfair in the here and now, and with all the draft picks and youth they’ve accumulated, they’re going to unfair for the foreseeable future.
+Simply put, the Thunder are unfair in the here and now, and with all the draft picks and youth they’ve accumulated, they’re going to be unfair for the foreseeable future.
 Swinging a trade for a disgruntled superstar isn’t out of the question.
 Dallas, Minnesota and Denver are all monsters, and Phoenix should be right in that hunt.
 But to win the West, everybody’s going to have to go through this rising Thunder squad.

 Comments